 Background to the Mesh Problem and Campaign

-For several years women who have suffered complications as a result of mesh implant surgery have been raising concerns individually and in support groups with the UK’s regulatory body, the MHRA regarding the use of synthetic meshes in gynaecological surgery for prolapse or stress incontinence.
-The concerted campaign has also targeted various members of Parliament, medical bodies such as the Royal College of Obstetricians and Gynaecologists (RCOG), and the media with varying levels of response.
+For several years women who have suffered complications as a result of mesh implant surgery have been raising concerns individually and in support groups with the MHRA regarding the use of synthetic meshes in surgery for prolapse or stress incontinence.
+The campaign has also targeted various members of Parliament, medical bodies such as the Royal College of Obstetricians and Gynaecologists (RCOG), and the media with varying levels of response.

-Women have argued that synthetic mesh is being used indiscriminately by surgeons, that complications are often distressing and sometimes debilitating, that the product has not been adequately tested before being used on women, and that mesh surgery is not necessary as alternatives are available which do not expose the patient to the unique risks posed by mesh.
-They have pointed to growing evidence that complications are not rare and, as sufferers themselves, they have given testament as to the nature of these complications and the negative effect on quality of life, and the fact that, for some, complications can appear many years after the original surgery.
+Women have argued that synthetic mesh is being used indiscriminately by surgeons.
+They have described distressing and sometimes disabling complications.
+They have highlighted the fact that mesh implants have not been adequately tested before being used on women, and that mesh surgery is not necessary as there are alternatives which do not expose the patient to the unique risks posed by mesh.
+They have pointed to growing evidence that complications are not rare and, as sufferers themselves, they have given testament as to the nature of these complications and the negative effect on quality of life.
+They have shown that complications can appear many years after the original surgery.

 Growing Evidence of Problems with Mesh